 There are others who see a different appeal, stalkers is the term they use.
 They enter the zone illegally and set up home in an abandoned room.
 Some do so for fun, others to scavenge what little remains in the city.

-At 1.24am on Saturday April 26 1986 — while I was asleep in my bunk bed after a hard day listening to Duran Duran (The Wild Boys obviously) on my Walkman (well my fake Alba one from Argos) and terrorising the neighbourhood on my Raleigh Grifter — a massive fireball blew the roof off of reactor 4 at the power plant and dispersed radioactive debris into the air.
-The accident was ironically the result of a safety test, bad luck combined with bad design resulted in a spike in power output 10 times normal operating levels.
-The first explosion was from the steam pressure caused by the coolant on the graphite rods, it took the roof off of the reactor and ruptured fuel cells within.
-Three seconds later as the core was exposed to the air, a second even more powerful explosion sent a blue blaze high into the sky spreading parts of the reactor far and wide.
-Small particles of radioactive material were carried by the wind and the surrounding area was covered in a thick layer of highly radioactive debris.
+At 1.24am on Saturday April 26 1986 — while I was asleep in my bunk bed after a hard day listening to The Wild Boys on my Walkman and terrorising the neighbourhood on my Raleigh Grifter — a massive fireball blew the roof off reactor 4 at the power plant.
+There were two explosions, the first from the build-up of steam trying to cool the rods.
+Three seconds later as the core was exposed to the air, a second more powerful explosion sent a blue blaze high into the sky spreading radioactive material far and wide.

-It’s hard to put numbers on the human toll given the long term effects and the wide spread but officially the disaster affected the lives of over 600,000 people.
-Other than the power plant staff and first responders it was other countries such as Belarus who suffered the most, silver iodide was dumped into the atmosphere forcing the radioactive particles to rain down over Belarus.
+It’s hard to put a number on the human toll given the long term effects and the wide spread but officially the disaster affected the lives of over 600,000 people.
+Other than the power plant staff and first responders it was other countries who suffered the most, silver iodide was dumped into the atmosphere forcing the radioactive particles to rain down over Belarus.
 The result was disease and birth defects for decades to come.
-Although the cloud seeding was denied this was apparently a sacrifice to save the inhabitants of Moscow.

-Staying the night in Chernobyl was a novelty and as usual came with rules.
+Our hotel for the night was in Chernobyl and as usual came with rules.
 Or rather one rule — don’t leave the hotel.
-A tourist from one of the other groups thought better of it and attempted a bit of night time exploration.
-I found out in the morning as their guide was rushing to the police station to collect the miscreant.
+A tourist from another group thought better of it and attempted a bit of night time exploration.
+He spent the night in jail for his efforts missing the morning’s exploration.

-On the second day we had lunch with the power plant workers in their canteen was a welcome change of pace.
+After the decay of Pripyat, lunch with the power plant workers in their canteen was a welcome change of pace.
 The cavernous room with its tiled floor, tiled ceiling and pastel walls was reassuringly sterile but the net curtains and occasional potted plants did little to soften the atmosphere.
 It made the abandoned buildings feel homely.
-The food — borscht, cutlet, pickles and fruit juices — all in a symphony of browns.
+The food — borscht, cutlet, pickles and fruit juices — was all strangely brown.
 I didn’t ask where the food was from — it’s not somewhere you want local provenance.

-We finished the tour with a visit to the secret Duga radar installation, it’s an impressive structure and hard to imagine something of that size being kept secret but there’s only so much enthusiasm I can muster for an old radar.
+A short trip on the bus took us to the secret Duga radar installation, it’s an impressive structure and hard to imagine something of that size being kept secret but there’s only so much enthusiasm I can muster for an old radar.

-I left the zone a little paranoid that there was radioactive material all over my shoes but we were herded through two dosimeters at the 10km and 30km checkpoints.
-There were no alarms or flashing lights so I guess that means I won’t be developing any super powers — or dying of radiation sickness.
+I left the zone a little paranoid that there was radioactive material all over my shoes but we were herded through two dosimeters at the 10km and 30km checkpoints, each complete with soldiers.
+There were no alarms or flashing lights so I guess that means I won’t be developing any superpowers — or dying of radiation sickness.
 Swings and roundabouts really.

-Back in Kiev I headed to the Chernobyl National Museum to learn a little, it’s worth a visit if you have the time but you do need a few hours to listen to the audio guide.
+Back in Kiev I headed to the Chernobyl National Museum to learn a little more, it’s worth a visit but you do need a few hours to listen to the audio guide.
 Otherwise you’ll get very little out of the experience beyond a few dioramas and uniforms in glass cases.

-Chernobyl is not a dangerous place to visit if you follow the rules and they’re quite simple — don’t touch anything.
-My most dangerous moment on the trip came when I was safely wandering the streets of Kiev, a deafening whack and I was covered in shards of ice, a large block of ice fell from a roof and exploded a few metres from me.
-Radiation is far less dangerous — remember, if you can’t see it, it can’t hurt you.
+Chernobyl is not a dangerous place to visit if you follow the rules.
+My most dangerous moment came when I was safely wandering the streets of Kiev, a deafening whack and I was covered in shards of ice, a large block had fallen from a roof and exploded a few metres from me.
+Radiation is far less dangerous — if you can’t see it, it can’t hurt you.

 I visited Chernobyl in March 2018 with CHERNOBYLwel.come.
 All photos were taken with my Olympus OM-D E-M1 and 12-40mm f2.8 Pro lens.
 If you got this far then you may as well follow me on Facebook or Instagram.